 If you will be applying to join college at some point in life, a DUI conviction may make it difficult.
 Most of the professions that involve state licensing and certification are likely to disqualify you from potential job applications because of such a conviction.
 No matter how qualified you are, there is a possibility that you will not be certified to handle a particular job because you have been convicted once or multiple times.
 Some of the occupations that require state certifications include teaching, driving, being an attorney and being a doctor.

 If you are currently employed, there is a possibility that you will lose your job when employers find out that you have a DUI conviction.
+When you get arrested, you’ll goto jail for the night.
+Then you’ll need a company like Acme Bail to get you out.
 Most employers keep drivers because of a clean record but once it is tarnished through such convictions, they will terminate your employment.
 Besides driving, most employers have stated in their contracts that any criminal conviction is a good ground for an employee to be fired.

 Beyond the normal consequences that you are aware of, therefore, there are serious penalties that accompany a DUI conviction.
 Whether it was a one-time circumstance or a routine occurrence, you need to understand what is likely to befall your life and career in case you are convicted.